itsvetal/di-gi/README.md

-This is my first website for digital agency - Di Gi You can visit it if you go to the site https://itsvetal.github.io/ and go there to the portfolio section
+This is my first website for digital agency - Di Gi.
+You can visit it if you go to the site https://itsvetal.github.io/ and go there to the portfolio section.